-The Indian traditional dress of this state includes sarees, salwar kameez for women and kurta-pajamas, and lungis for men.
-The style of churidar, a type of bottom wear is said to have its roots from this state.
+The Indian traditional dress of this state includes sarees, salwar kameez for women and kurta-pyjamas, and lungis for men.
+The style of churidar, a type of bottom wear, is said to have its roots in this state.
 The headgear of men is called Topi and Pagri.
-Festivals and other auspicious occasions in the state see men clad in festive sherwanis and women in elaborate sarees.
+Further, festivals and other auspicious occasions in the state see men clad in festive sherwanis and women in elaborate sarees.

 The Indian sense of dressing has garnered many aficionados all over the world.
 The handlooms, embroideries, distinct prints, and dyes used in the industry give India an edge over others.
-These Indian dresses, with their bold and exotic prints, narrate a story of their own.
+Moreover, these Indian dresses, with their bold and exotic prints, narrate a story of their own.

 The vibrant traditional dress of India and its intricate prints showcase India at its best.
 The land of colours never ceases to amaze us with its depth and passion and still continues to inspire in its own grand ways.
 These breathtaking Indian dresses are just another reason, among many, that makes us fall in love with this place we call our home a bit more every day!